ABOUT

 Working across painting, installation, and new media, Verwer investigates the intersections between the human experience, the natural world, and spiritual tradition.

-Verwer’s art has been reviewed in publications such as The New York Times (William Zimmer), The New Yorker (Boris Fishman), Art Criticism (Matthew Baigell), Ars Judaica, The Huffington Post, NRC Handelsblad, and Newsday.
+Verwer’s art has been reviewed in publications such as The New York Times (William Zimmer), The New Yorker (Boris Fishman), Art Criticism (Matthew Baigell), The Huffington Post, NRC Handelsblad, and Newsday.
 Her writing and work have been published in multiple languages.